eclipse-hono/hono/site/documentation/content/admin-guide/device-connection-config.md

 This is achieved by configuring both ports correctly (see above).
 The server will fail to start if both ports are configured to use the same port number.

-Since the secure port may need different visibility in the network setup compared to the secure port, it has it's own binding address `HONO_DEVICECONNECTION_AMQP_INSECURE_PORT_BIND_ADDRESS`.
+Since the secure port may need different visibility in the network setup compared to the secure port, it has its own binding address `HONO_DEVICECONNECTION_AMQP_INSECURE_PORT_BIND_ADDRESS`.
 This can be used to narrow the visibility of the insecure port to a local network e.g., while the secure port may be visible worldwide.

 ### Ephemeral Ports

-The server may be configured to open both a secure and a non-secure port at the same time simply by configuring both ports as described above.
-For this to work, both ports must be configured to use different port numbers, otherwise startup will fail.
+Both the secure as well as the insecure port numbers may be explicitly set to `0`.
+The Device Connection component will then use arbitrary (unused) port numbers determined by the operating system during startup.

 ## Data Grid Connection Configuration